Hironobu Yasuda

 Hironobu Yasuda (安田裕信, Yasuda Hironobu) is a Japanese racing driver.
 He currently drives in the Super GT series in the GT300 category for Anest Iwata Racing.

-In 2008 he won the GT300 class in the Super GT championship, co-driving with Kazuki Hoshino.
-In 2009 he made his full season debut in the GT500 class in the Super GT series.
+In 2008, Yasuda won the GT300 class in the Super GT championship, co-driving with Kazuki Hoshino.
+In 2009, he made his full season debut in the GT500 class in the Super GT series.

 Yasuda driving the Nissan GT-R GT500 for Kondo Racing in 2011.